 There are three main types of boilers that you should consider: system, combi and conventional.
 Each boiler type has different pros and cons, and each house will require a different kind of boiler, so it’s best to do your research before you settle on a type of boiler that you want to install in your house.

 When it comes to a boiler installer, the only thing that you need to make sure is that your gas engineer is gas safe registered, which is a legal requirement in the UK to work with gas.
-It’s also great to enquire with a couple of gas engineers in your area to get a few prices and then you can choose which one is best for you.
+So how much does a new boiler cost?
+It’s a good idea to talk to a few gas engineers in your area to get a few prices and then you can choose which one is best for you.

 It may seem like a tedious task, but changing your bulbs to LED or CFL is a great way to save a lot of energy in the long run.
 They can be costly upfront compared to regular incandescent bulbs but are well worth the initial investment over the time that you will use them.
 You can typically buy a pack of LED bulbs for around £10 – £15.